lfaucheux/PyLUCCBA/README.md

 •	The [prices/Exput](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/prices/Exput) folder that includes the carbon price scenarios.

 •	The [yields](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields) folder which has two folders.
-The first, named [Input](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Input), contains the yields necessary to the calculations: how much biofuel is produced from one tonne of feedstock (miscanthus or wheat) and how much biofuel can be produced per hectare.
+The first, named [Input](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Input), contains the yields necessary to the conduct the study of the project: how much biofuel is produced from one tonne of feedstock (miscanthus or wheat) and how much biofuel can be produced per hectare.
 The second folder, named [Output](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Output), tautologically states than one tonne of biofuel is produced per tonne of output.

 *NB: in the folders [prices/Exput](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/prices/Exput) and [yields](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields), note that:*